 Successful FS/HE Course participants also receive annual applications for the annual Big Game Licence draw under the following conditions:

-To register for a FS/HE course, please contact a College of the North Atlantic campus near you.
+To register for a FS/HE course, please visit College of the North Atlantic’s Continuing Education Page.
 Courses are offered throughout the year.

 For more information about the Firearm Safety/Hunter Education Course, please contact the Wildlife Division's Conservation Services Section.

 Each year thousands of residents enroll in one of Newfoundland and Labrador’s training programs required by new hunters or trappers wanting to participate in these activities.
 Each of these programs are supported by various partners such as the College of the North Atlantic, the Canada Firearms Program-Royal Canadian Mounted Police and the Newfoundland and Labrador Trapper’s Association.
 Courses are taught by certified instructors that are highly trained and have considerable experience in firearms and hunting safety and/or trapping techniques.
 These instructors are also highly motivated by their own personal interests in ensuring that hunting and trapping is conducted in a safe and responsible manner.Hunter / Trapper Education Course Statistics (151 KB)